Source Gaming

 Some of my friends believe I’m a harsh critic.
 I can see why; anyone who follows this series knows the majority of my reviews aren’t positive.
 For this reason, I’m glad Rhythm Thief & the Emperor’s Treasure headlined this seminal “Beat the Backlog” installment, because it’s a genuinely good time.
 In fact, it’s unquestionably the most entertaining game I’ve chronicled here thus far.
 Regrettably, Rhythm Thief never became a fixture in the SEGA empire as franchises like Sonic, Puyo Puyo, or Yakuza had.
 Japan scored an approximation of Emperor’s Treasure for iOS devices in 2013, it was released worldwide the following year as Rhythm Thief & the Paris Cape, it was silently delisted in 2015, and that’s been about it for Phantom R. That’s certainly not at Nakamura’s behest, as he expressed interest in developing an Emperor’s Treasure sequel shortly after it launched.

 However, perhaps all hope is not lost; back in 2017, SEGA outlined its interest in reviving its legacy IPs, something the company’s been following through on.
 I doubt SEGA executives are eyeing Rhythm Thief for a potential revival, but I’ll be pleased if it gets one.
-Emperor’s Treasure was the first part of a larger epic, ending on a sequel tease and with unanswered questions lingering.
+Emperor’s Treasure was the first part of a larger epic, ending with unanswered questions lingering.
 I hope Raphael’s story gets its closure someday.

 Rhythm Thief & the Emperor's Treasure ending, Raphael, Charlie, Marie, Vergier and the Queen